fakedrtom/SVAFotate/supporting_data/README.md

+An updated core BED file is now available that integrates SVs from gnomAD v4.1.
+The size of this file prevents it from being hosted in this repo, but it can be downloaded from [here](https://zenodo.org/records/11642574).
+Because this version of gnomAD includes new populations, the SV calls from CCDG, 1000G, and TOPMed have been reformatted to account for these additional populations.
+Since gnomAD v4.1 was aligned to GRCh38, no liftover was required to create this data.
+It is recommended that this BED file be used over the older files listed (and described below) in this repo.

 The core BED files provided here are made up of SV calls from CCDG, gnomAD, and 1000G.
 CCDG and 1000G were called using the GRCh38 reference while the gnomAD calls were